 Ocean Prime is a chain that is part of the Cameron Mitchell Restaurants in the US.
 Cameron Mitchell, a chef from Ohio, who started with one restaurant has grown and grown.

-His main story was, obviously he was a chef already, but one day him and his family were dining out and his son wanted a chocolate milk shake.
+His main story was, obviously, he was a chef already, but one day he and his family were dining out, and his son wanted a chocolate milkshake.
 When he asked the waiter for one, the waiter said, “Sorry, we don’t do that here.
 It’s not on the menu.”
-Cameron pleaded, his son was small and when a little kids want something, parents rarely deny (trust me, this is the story of our lives).
+Cameron pleaded, his son was small and when little kids want something, parents rarely deny it (trust me, this is the story of our lives).
 He said, “Don’t you have milk?”
 The waiter nodded.
-“Don’t you have chocolate sauce you put on ice cream?”
+“Don’t you have a chocolate sauce you put on ice cream?”
 The waiter nodded.
-“So why can’t you mix all these three ingredients and make a milk shake?
+“So why can’t you mix all these three ingredients and make a milkshake?
 I will gladly pay.”
 The waiter wouldn’t budge.

 That’s what really motivated Cameron to open up a place where, whenever possible, they will accommodate the guests.
-If this means staying open longer so the guests have a memorable night, great.
-If they need to create something specific for a guest, great.
+If this means staying open longer, so the guests have a memorable night, great.
+If they need to create something specifically for a guest, great.
 When the staff is hired, this is part of the job description.

 The restaurant didn’t stay open only for us, there were a couple of other tables.
 But, until I found out what the closing time was when leaving, I would never have known that it was way past it.